SoftwareAG/c8y-docs/content/concepts/platform-sla.md

 * **Distributed IoT system:** The customer acknowledges that IoT systems, by nature, are distributed and Internet-based:
     * **Connectivity reliability:** Connectivity may occasionally fail.
 To ensure reliable communication, customer devices and clients should implement appropriate reconnect or retry strategies.
 Singular connection drops or temporary failures are considered normal and do not constitute a service failure. {{< company-c8y >}} is committed to working with the customer to troubleshoot and resolve consistent and repeating communication issues.
     * **Third-party connectivity services:** Connectivity may involve third-party services such as LPWAN or mobile network operators.
 The customer acknowledges that while {{< product-c8y-iot >}} facilitates the transfer of data through these services, it does not operate, monitor, or troubleshoot these third-party networks.
 Connectivity between the customer's devices and {{< product-c8y-iot >}} cloud service is in the sole responsibility of the customer.
-* **Data recovery**: While {{< company-c8y >}} maintains backups of data for its own business continuity management, disaster recovery on behalf of Customers (e.g., after accidental data deletion by Customers) is a separate service.
+* **Data recovery**: While {{< company-c8y >}} maintains backups of data for its own business continuity management, disaster recovery on behalf of Customers (for example, after accidental data deletion by Customers) is a separate service.
 Customer expressly acknowledges the backup retention period and RPO outline above.

 ### Service availability